-DM: Peaches don’t start until mid-July and it ends sometime in August.
+DM: Peaches don’t start until mid-July and end sometime in August.
 Peach season is very short but everything is fresh.
 Nothing is frozen.
 We have to time it just right.
 We have to make sure it’s ready to go.
-It’s a problem both for strawberries and peaches to keep them fresh.
+It’s a problem keeping both strawberries and peaches fresh.

 GR: Have you noticed a difference in the quality of fruit since 1974 to the present?

 DM: They’re different.
 At one time, the berries weren’t that good tasting because they were trying to get shipping berries.
 The more sugar you add to the fruit, the riper it gets, and they spoil much quicker.
 Nowadays, they’ve got new types of plants that are much sweeter.
 There’s about three types of plants that we get all the way from San Diego— actually the Mexican border— and all the way up from Watsonville and Salinas.
 Right now we’re in June and we’re getting a lot of fruit mainly from Oxnard, some from Watsonville, some from Orange County—which used to be big.
 San Diego is all done now.
-Most of their stuff is going to canneries and things like that.
-Our peaches come from the high desert all the way up to Fresno and up that way.
+Most of their stuff is going to canneries.
+Our peaches come from the high desert, all the way up towards Fresno.

 GR: How do you find growers?

 DM: I have a produce guy in L.A. from the largest produce company, Valley Produce.
 He’s the only guy we’ve received choices from and he guarantees me we will get them.
 Two years ago, there were no strawberries.
 One of the ladies who had a produce place asked me where I got my strawberries, so I said “Valley Produce.”
 She said, “He doesn’t have any!”
 So I looked at the flats we got, and they said COSTCO JAPAN.
 He sells all over the world; the strawberries were going to Japan but he diverted them to ship them to us.
 He’s really good.